-My daughter-in-law won a postgraduate placement in an internship, and everyone was thrilled for her.
-But we wondered how she and my son would manage the care of their newborn son if she quit working and went back to school.
+Our daughter-in-law earned a postgraduate placement in a dietician internship, and everyone was thrilled for her.
+But we wondered how she and my son would manage the care of their newborn son if she quit work and went back to school.

-Marriage and family should be a group event.
-Couples need the energy, wisdom and blessings of people who not only support them but also care enough to challenge them.
-They shouldn’t be left alone to figure it out by themselves.
-There’s a better chance for success when everyone involved is married to each other.
+Couples need the energy, wisdom and blessings of people who not only support them but also care about them enough to challenge them to be their best.
+They shouldn’t be left alone to figure everything out by themselves.
+There’s a better chance for success if everyone involved is married to each other.

 Once a month when I was in elementary school, my class had to practice nuclear bomb safety.
 Our teacher made us crouch under our desks, to be prepared in case we were attacked.
 What did we learn?
 To be afraid of “the Russians.”

-In our modern western culture, we encourage independence, sometimes to a fault.
-Yes, it’s important to be responsible for ourselves, especially our thoughts, words and actions – because no one else is.
+In modern western culture, we encourage independence, sometimes to a fault.
+Yes, it’s important to be responsible for ourselves, especially our thoughts, words and actions, because no one else is.
 But responsibility for self includes responsibility for others.

 We don’t have to sacrifice our individual needs to meet the needs of others.
-We have to sacrifice selfishness, which is different from self-interest.
-Self-interest includes taking care of ourselves first – which is in the best interest of a community – because only then can we give our “best self” to the group.
+We only have to sacrifice selfishness, which is different from self-interest.
+Self-interest includes taking care of ourselves first, which is in the best interest of a community, because only then can we give our best-self to the group.

 Modern society is suffering because we’ve lost our tribes.
 Under the tribal system, marriage is as important to the supporters as it is to the couple.
 The community comes together to confirm that the two people belong together.
 Then all the people involved are married to each other.

-When marriage is a community experience, everyone is committed to the relationship of the couple and experiences it as a personal responsibility to be there for them.
-And this love-bond within a group of people is what makes union sacred.
+When marriage is a community experience, everyone is committed to the relationship and shares the responsibility to be there for them.
+And this love-bond, within a group of people, is what makes a union sacred.

 What does this mean on a personal level?
 We can identify our strongest supporters by asking ourselves: “Who among my friends holds me accountable for my sake?
-Who refuses to wallow in my problems or join me in blaming?
-Who encourages me to focus on what is working well and to take forward steps?
+Who refuses to wallow in my problems or join me in finding fault, and instead inspires me to be my best?
+Who encourages me to focus on what’s already working well, and to take forward steps?
 Who never gives up on me?”